charmed-kubernetes/bundle/fragments/k8s/core/README.md

 $ juju config kubernetes-worker http_proxy=http://squid.internal:3128 https_proxy=https://squid.internal:3128
 ```

-## Deploy the bundle
+## Alternate deployment methods

+### Deploying with Juju directly

 ```
 juju deploy kubernetes-core
 ```

-> Note: If you desire to deploy this bundle locally on your laptop, see the
-> segment about Conjure-Up under Alternate Deployment Methods.
-Default deployment
+> Note: If you're deploying on lxd, use conjure-up instead, as described
-> via juju will not properly adjust the apparmor profile to support running
+> above.
+It configures your lxd profile to support running Kubernetes on lxd.
-> kubernetes in LXD.
-At this time, it is a necessary intermediate deployment
-> mechanism.

 > Note: If you're operating behind a proxy, remember to set the `kubernetes-worker`
 proxy configuration options as described in the Proxy configuration section